 The next day three professionals from the Philadelphia Section qualified for the U.S. Open at the Montclair Golf Club in New Jersey.
 Ted McKenzie shot the second lowest score at the site, a 74-69 for 143.
 Bob Ross and John Kennedy passed the test with 144s.
 Ross, Kennedy and McKenzie had qualified locally in Philadelphia.
 Keith Davidson led with a 141 and it took a 145 to qualify.
+There were 137 players for 13 spots.

 The U.S. Open was back in the Philadelphia Section for the first time in 21 years in mid June.
 The Merion Golf Club was hosting America's most important golf tournament for the third time.
 The other two at Merion had been played in 1934 and 1950.
 The host professional was Bill Kittleman.
 Merchandising at tournaments, especially the majors, was becoming a big business and Kittleman had a profitable week selling U.S. Open merchandise from tented booths on the golf course.
 There were only two players in the field that had been at Merion in 1950, Dutch Harrison and Julius Boros.
 Everyone, including the players, thought that Merion was too short at 6,544 yards for the professional game of the 1970s but they soon found out differently.
 At the end of the regulation 72 holes Lee Trevino (70-72-69-69) and Jack Nicklaus (69-72-68-71) were tied at the top with even par 280s.
 In an 18-hole playoff on Monday Trevino established himself as one of the great players of his time by winning our Open for a second time.
 Trevino took the lead on the third hole and kept it the rest of the way shooting a 68 to Nicklaus' 71.
 First prize was \$30,000 from a total purse of \$193,200.
 One member of the gallery on Monday was Johnny McDermott who had come within one stroke of winning three straight U.S. Opens from 1910 to 1912.
 McDermott was out on the course even through a rainstorm that passed over during the front nine.
 Bob Rosburg and Jim Colbert tied for third at 282.
-Bert Yancey, who lived only a few blocks from Merion, was the low pro from the Philadelphia region.
+Bert Yancey, who lived only a few blocks from Merion, was the low pro from the Philadelphia Section.
 He tied for 9th at 285 and won \$3,325.
 The entry fee was \$25.
-John Kennedy, Ted McKenzie, Bob Ross, Art Wall and Mike Souchak missed the cut.
+John Kennedy, Ted McKenzie, Bob Ross and Art Wall missed the cut.
+They all received checks for \$500.

 The British Open was played in early July at the Royal Birkdale Golf Club.
 Lee Trevino (278) won with rounds of 69, 70, 69 and 70.
 Trevino became only the fourth golfer to hold both Open titles in the same year.
-Bert Yancey finished ninth with a 285.
+First prize was \$13,300 in U.S. money.
+Par was 73.
+Lu Liang-Huan (279), Tony Jacklin (280) and Craig Defoy (281) finished second, third and fourth.
+Bert Yancey finished tied for eleventh at 287 and won \$2,780.